LiterateInk/Educawtable/README.md

 > [!NOTE]
 > Implementation is done on the mobile version of the app, located at <https://mobile.educartable.com/?standalone=1>.

+## Get help

+Join [LiterateInk's Discord server](https://discord.gg/f5KNCnMWzB) to talk about Pawnote, get help and be notified about the latest updates !

 ## Credits

 - Worked in collaboration with [Tom THERET](https://github.com/tom-theret).

+## License

+This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.